-In accordance with the Parent Company's articles of association, the board of directors can resolve to transfer certain amount of the profit for the year to the special voluntary reserve.
-On 7 March 2017, the Parent Company's board of directors has resolved to transfer an amount of KD 1,000,000 from retained earnings to the special voluntary reserve.
+In accordance with the Parent Company's Memorandum of Incorporation and Articles of Association, the board of directors can resolve to transfer certain amount of the profit for the year to the special voluntary reserve.
+On 19 February 2018, the Parent Company's board of directors has proposed to transfer an amount of KD 1,000,000 (2016: KD 1,000,000) from retained earnings to the special voluntary reserve subject to the approval of the Ordinary Annual General Assembly of the Parent Company's shareholders.